 - Description.
 Temporary Sidewalk Signs, such as A-frame sandwich boards, are signs placed within the public sidewalk displayed by retailers, restaurants, and cafes to advertise food or products sold within a business. - ii.
 Sidewalk Signs shall be no larger than eight square feet (8 sf) per face and four feet (4 ft.) in height. - iii.
 Sidewalk Signs shall be of quality design, materials and workmanship both to ensure the safety and convenience of users, and to enhance the visual and aesthetic quality of the urban environment. - iv.
 Sidewalk Signs are permitted on the public sidewalk adjacent to a business, must maintain a clear sidewalk path of a minimum dimension of five feet (5 ft.), and must be removed from the sidewalk when the establishment is closed for business. - v.
 The number of signs shall be limited to one per sidewalk per street-level business frontage. - vi.
-Sidewalk Signs shall not be placed within three feet (3 ft.) of an adjacent property line.
+Sidewalk Signs shall not be placed within three feet (3 ft.) of an adjacent - vii.
+Sidewalk Signs shall be appropriately secured and anchored in place in a manner suitable to the Department of Public Works.